chengkuangan/pgwdemo/README.md

 * Added Promethues and Grafana monitoring.
 * Simplified installation steps.
 * Enable Red Hat ServiceMesh, an Istio based solution.
 * Changed to use the Prometheus and Grafana included with Red Hat Service Mesh (SM) installation.
 Created and consolidated the Kafka Grafana dashboards into one single dashboard for demo purpose.
-Some dashboard charts/components are removed because some metrics are not available from Kafka due to the operator installed SM Prometheus configurations cannot be changed out of the box.
+Some dashboard charts/components are removed because some metrics are not available from Kafka due to the operator installed SM Prometheus configurations cannot be changed out of the box, or at least I have not figured out a way to do so :-)

 ### Product Vesions
 These are product version when this demo is developed.
 However it should work on other versions provided the products required are supported / can be technically deployed on the OpenShift version.